ceridwen/latex2ebook/README.md

 kindlegen <filename>.html
 ````

-fonts-kindle.sty is an experimental package that selects fonts that
+fonts-ebook.sty is an experimental package that selects fonts that
-display better on the Kindle.
+display better on ereaders.

+## Motivation

+Standard LaTeX files don't display well on ebook readers.

+## Installation

+ebook.sty uses the geometry and ifpdf packages, both of which are
+distributed with TeX Live.